Trusted by 100,000+ organizations globally

 For universities and college campuses, modern devices featuring mobile credentials can be used to issue students with personalized access via their phones.
 This type of technology allows staff to monitor, edit and revoke permissions remotely to prevent intrusion events in high-risk areas like laboratories, libraries, gyms and computer labs.

-These security systems can also be integrated alongside door locking mechanisms to develop full-site lockdown procedures permitting security teams to instantly secure schools in the event of an emergency, with touchless access helping to reduce the spread of illness by limiting contact with high-touch surfaces.
+These security systems can also be integrated alongside door locking mechanisms to develop full-site lockdown procedures, permitting security teams to instantly secure schools in the event of an emergency.
+Touchless access control helps to reduce the spread of illness by limiting contact with high-touch surfaces.

 Another common use for school security grants is to fund the installation of panic buttons and integrated school alarm systems designed to improve incident response times and alert students and staff to the presence of ongoing emergencies.
 The operation of panic buttons allows staff to immediately contact authorities in the event of a dangerous situation, with 43% of schools now utilizing these devices, up from 29% in 2018.

 Educators may also wish to use school security grants to fund the development of IoT alarm systems to implement lockdown security systems and improve procedures and emergency responses.
-IoT-enabled devices use internet connectivity to share data between linked systems, allowing security staff to take a holistic approach to school safety by developing automated responses like instantly locking access points when on-site alarms are tripped.
+IoT-enabled devices use internet connectivity to share data between linked systems, allowing security staff to take a holistic approach to school safety by developing automated responses like instantly locking access points when on-site alarms are tripped or when school panic buttons are pressed.

 There are a large number of federal grants for school security and charitable school safety grants open for applications in 2024, though the approval criteria for each grant program may differ depending on the provider.
 Educators can use the School Safety Grants Finder Tool to search for available funding options based on their unique needs and requirements.
 We’ve also provided some basic information on popular grants below to speed up your search.